andersonl1809/Grade_Calculator/README.md

 #### For each unique category:
 - **What is the name of category _#_?**
-   - When entering this name, use `_` if a space is desired.
    - If for whatever reason, the number of characters of this name is larger than 20, you can adjust the max size by changing it in line 6 of the *grade.c* file.
 - **How many assignments are there in [_category name_]?**
    - This should be relatively straight forward, but if including extra credit in one category, be sure to include total number of extra credit assignments.